techiediaries/techiediaries/_posts/2017/ionic2-native-cordova-audio-playing-recording.md

 - Java and Android SDK installed to be able to build your app APK.
 - Xcode and a MAC system for iOS .

+## Create a New Ionic 5/Angular Project

-Now open up your terminal under Linux/MAC or command prompt/power shell under Windows and enter the following instructions to scaffold a new Ionic 4 project based on Angular:
+Now open up your terminal under Linux/MAC or command prompt/power shell under Windows and enter the following instructions to scaffold a new Ionic 5 project based on Angular:

     ionic start ionic4-audio-recorder-player blank --type=angular